Published on July 9, 2021

 NGINX

 NGINX is a popular alternative to Apache.
-It has grown in popularity since its release due to its light-weight resource utilization and its ability to easily scale.
-It’s also useful for serving static content easily and pass requests for dynamic content off to other software – which is exactly what makes it so compatible with Prerender®.
+It has grown in popularity since its release due to its light-weight resource utilization and ability to scale easily.
+It’s also useful for serving static content easily and passing requests for dynamic content off to other software – which is exactly what makes it so compatible with Prerender.

-You can read the installation instructions for NGINX here.
+You can read or watch the installation instructions for Nginx here.

 # Change YOUR_TOKEN to your prerender token